J. Cole: Lil Pump

 In April 2018, rapper Lil Pump teased a song titled "Fuck J. Cole" produced by fellow rapper Smokepurpp.
 Media outlets and rappers speculated that the song "1985" from KOD was a response to the two, while Cole said in a Vulture interview that "It's really a 'shoe fits' situation—several people can wear that shoe."
 Lil Pump reacted to the song hours after the album's release via Instagram saying, "Wow, you get so much props.
 You dissed a 17 year old, lame ass jit."
-Later that day during a concert in Atlanta, Smokepurrp, along with his fans erupted in a chant of "Fuck J. Cole."
+Later that day during a concert in Atlanta, Smokepurpp, along with his fans erupted in a chant of "fuck J. Cole".
 According to Cole, the target of the song is more general.
-He said it takes aim at what he sees as the cartoon version of hip-hop, he explained: "If you exclude the top three rappers in the game, the most popping rappers all are exaggerated versions of black stereotypes.
-Extremely tatted up.
-Colorful hair.
-Flamboyant.
-Brand names.
-It's caricatures, and still the dominant representation of black people, on the most popular entertainment format for black people, period."
+He said it takes aim at what he sees as the cartoon version of hip hop, he explained: "If you exclude the top three rappers in the game, the most popping rappers all are exaggerated versions of black stereotypes; extremely tatted up, colorful hair, flamboyant, brand names.
+It's caricatures, and still the dominant representation of black people on the most popular entertainment format for black people, period."
 On May 4, 2018, as Cole was performing at JMBLYA festival in Dallas, he performed "1985", cutting off the backing track so he could rap his verse a cappella.
-The crowd erupted in chants of "Fuck Lil Pump" and "Fuck 6ix9ine."
+The crowd erupted in chants of "fuck Lil Pump" and "fuck 6ix9ine".
 Cole immediately shut down the chants telling the crowd, "Don't do that."
 Cole performed "1985" during his Rolling Loud Festival performance on May 11, 2018, in Miami.
 During the performance Lil Pump was seen dancing to the song near the stage.
 On May 25, after Rolling Loud, J. Cole and Lil Pump sat down for an hour-long interview indicating that a supposed beef between the two is over.
-Cole asked Pump about his "Fuck J. Cole" comments in his music and social media.
+Cole asked Pump about his "fuck J. Cole" comments in his music and social media.
 Pump responds by claiming he had seen his fans commenting it on social media and didn't know why.
-"But now I kinda get it," he says.
+"But now I kinda get it", he says.
 "We make different types of music, so people, like...
 People just like doing that shit."
 He continues, "It wasn't even serious...
 I fuck with your shit.
 It's hard."